 |

-The Riemann zeta function, in symbols ζ(s), is a rather complicated function which Bernhard Riemann (1826-1866) introduced in 1859 to generalize the Euler zeta function
+The Riemann zeta function, in symbols ζ(s), is a rather complicated function which the mathematician Bernhard Riemann (1826-1866) introduced in 1859 to generalize the Euler zeta function

 | n-s | (s > 1) |